Kartik-Wadhwa/Games/README.md

-# Games  This folder include games that i have built using jquery.
+# Games i have built a traffic racer game using jquery.